00-1/sarah-ibclc/_pages/services.md

         [Please get in touch](../contact).
 ---

 My charges are fixed prices and include travel within 15 miles of Salisbury, Wiltshire.
-For locations further than 15 miles, I charge 90p/mile (there & back).
+For locations further than 15 miles, I charge £1/mile (£1 covers the mile there & back).

 I am available for weekend and evening consultations in addition to weekdays.
 Please use [my contact page to get in touch](../contact).